waynetee/tp/docs/UserGuide.md

 Edits the property/buyer at the specified `INDEX`.
 The index refers to the index number shown in the displayed property/buyer list.
 The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* To edit phone number to contain non-numeric digits, add `--nvp` at the end of the command.
+* To edit phone number to contain non-numeric characters, add `--nvp` at the end of the command.
 * When editing tags, the existing tags of the property will be removed i.e adding of tags is not cumulative.
 * Like `add`, tags added via `edit` will be automatically converted to lower case.
 * You can remove all the property/buyer’s tags by typing `t/` without specifying any tags after it.